richardbrrito/richardbrrito/README.md

     <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />
   </a>
 <h1>More about me...</h1>
-<p>I'm Richard Brito, a 21-year-old student from Miami, FL, currently pursuing a Bachelor of Arts in Computer Science at Florida International University (FIU).
-I'm fluent in both English and Spanish, and I'm passionate about programming and problem-solving.
+<p>Hello!
+Thank you for viewing my profile.
+My name is Richard Brito, I'm a 21-year-old student from Miami, FL, currently pursuing a Bachelor of Arts in Computer Science at Florida International University (FIU).
+I'm fluent in both English and Spanish, and I've always been passionate about programming and problem-solving

-My passion lies in creating efficient and user-friendly software solutions.
-I am committed to continuous learning and staying updated with the latest developments in the tech industry.
-I believe in the power of technology to solve problems and improve our lives.
+I have experience in programming languages like Java, Python, and C++ as well as web technologies such as React, TypeScript, JavaScript, CSS, and more.
+My passion lies in creating user-friendly applications that are efficient and well-made.

-Let's connect and explore potential opportunities.
-Feel free to reach out if you'd like to connect or discuss anything related to technology or Computer Science.</p>
+I am committed to continuous learning and staying informed about recent changes in technology and discoveries.
+If you ever want to chat about it, feel free to reach out.</p>
 <h1>My Skills</h1>

 <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />